 When HTC first announced the HTC Vive, people were sceptical: Oculus had been the only real player in the VR world, and many thought that the Vive wouldn’t be able to compete with the experience the Rift could offer.

 But they were wrong.
 HTC’s accurate room-scale tracking technology offered a totally unique VR experience when compared to other headsets on the market.

-Fast forward to 2018, and HTC announced a new high-res HTC Vive Pro at CES 2018.
+Fast forward to 2018, and HTC announced a new high-res HTC Vive Pro at CES 2018, which is now available to pre-order in the UK.
 Carry on reading to find out all the latest news and rumours about the headset, or take a look at our Vive Pro hands-on review from CES 2018.

 When is the HTC Vive Pro release date?

 So, when should we expect the HTC Vive Pro to be released?
-It’s hard to say at the moment.
-Despite the fact that the headset has been officially unveiled, HTC has yet to announce when the HTC Vive Pro will be available to consumers in the UK.
+Despite the fact that the headset was officially unveiled back in January 2018, HTC didn't announce release date details until months later.

 You might also be interested in our selection of the best HTC Vive games of 2018.